BSDguy389/Numark-Mixtrack-Platinum-FX-Mapping/README.md

 This is an improved version for my personal needs.

+Here are the changes I've made to the original mapping, using Mixxx's MIDI learning feature :

 - Corrected an error in the original XML file that prevented the mapping to load, causing Mixxx to display an error message about line 5.
 - FX BEATS knob : headphone mix min/max
 - FX TAP button : starts/stops Auto DJ